 Justice Movement is a training and educational collective committed to promoting a functional analysis of systemic privilege and oppression.
-As teachers and practitioners in several fields of fitness, we are aware of a strong desire for our studios and communities to become more inclusive and diverse.
+As teachers and practitioners in several fields, we are aware of a strong desire for our organizations and communities to become more inclusive, diverse and affirming.
 Informed and accountable communities are essential to individual health, survival, and social change.
 In order to work towards healthy and accountable communities, we must acknowledge and address systemic inequality, power dynamics, and injustice.
 We need to lift each other up.
-To support this process, Justice Movement provides tools and trainings focused on building and applying a working analysis of intersectionality, inclusivity and social justice.
+To support this process, Justice Movement provides tools, trainings and consulting focused on building and applying a working analysis of intersectionality, inclusivity and social justice.

 Ariel Mihic- She/Her